 Theatre Companies of Karnataka

-came into existence during the last quarter of the nineteenth century.
+Theatre Companies in Karnataka came into existence during the last quarter of the 19th century.
 The years from 1880 to 1920, which brought about some major changes in the Kannada literature, were popularly known as the period of "Karnataka Renaissance".
 The theatres during that time encompassed themes related to society.
 The theatre companies travelled from one place to another to popularise the Kannada form of entertainment.
 These professional artistes donated their talent to echo the grandeur of the era.

-reached a phase of change during 1950s.
+Contemporary Kannada theatre reached a phase of change during 1950s.
 The contemporary Kannada Theatre speaks volumes about the potential of the state of Karnataka.
 The Kannada literature, comprising of prose, poetry and novels have always been appreciated by reader and literary lovers for its rich value, but theatre somehow has always been made to play second fiddle.
 With the new and talented theatre personalities of Karnataka taking up the responsibly of theatre promotion, Kannada theatre, certainly looks in good stead for future.